 This clause provides the relationships of relevant classes in UML.

-Figure 9.2.1-1: NRM fragment for MDA request
+NOTE 1: When the MDAEntity represents the ManagedElement or ManagedFunction, it means the MDAF is located in the NE/NF that the ManagedElement or ManagedFunction represents, but it does not mean the MDA is the feature of the NE/NF.

-Editor’s note: The allowedValue of Proxy Entity is FFS.NOTE 1: When the MDAEntity represents the ManagedElement or ManagedFunction, it means the MDAF is located in the NE/NF that the ManagedElement or ManagedFunction represents, but it does not mean the MDA is the feature of the NE/NF.
+Figure 9.2.1-1: NRM fragment for MDA request and MDA Report

 9.2.2 Inheritance